tomhendra/courses/14-fem-beginner/4-javascript-from-fundamentals-to-functional-js-v2/README.md

 var plea = 'WouldShe';

-person[0] = 'I was not in the Billiards room'; // Adds property at index 0. person[plea] = 'I would never!'; // Uncaught ReferenceError: plea is not defined person['plea'] = 'I would never, ever!'; // Adds property called plea.
+person[0] = 'I was not in the Billiards room'; // Adds property at index 0. person[plea] = 'I would never!'; // without var plea = 'WouldShe' -- Uncaught ReferenceError: plea is not defined person['plea'] = 'I would never, ever!'; // Adds property called plea.

 person; // [0: "I was not in the Billiards room", WouldShe: "I would never!", plea: "I would never, ever!"]